top of page

 By 1969 Bobby's dream was realized and the ChesterWye Center Doors opened.
 The Center was established as a Nonprofit organization and the first board of directors was seated.

-The ChesterWye Center (1969) & Foundation (1982) have proudly sustained "Give With Confidence" Charity Navigator scores of 90% & 95% respectively since their inception.
+The Chesterwye Center (1969) & Foundation (1982) have proudly sustained "Give With Confidence" Charity Navigator scores of 90% & 95% respectively since their inception.

 During the 1970's the ChesterWye care team tailored its programs to adults with intellectual and developmental disabilities, as Queen Anne’s County Public Schools expanded its services to children with disabilities.
 During the 1970's there was a shortage of service for adults with disabilities which persists to this day throughout the United States.